dbmcclain/Astronomy/README.md

 **phase** _#C(x y) => ang_

 ---
-## MAP-MULT - Mapping Over Multiple Returned Values
+## MAP-MULT - Mapping Over Multiple Return Values
 This is a convenience macro to deal with multiple return values, applying a function to each on the way out.
 Many of the Astronomical routines return multiple values.

 **map-mult** _fn form_ -- applies _fn_ to each of the multiple values returned by execution of _form_, and returning the results as multiple values.